jbannick/bci_controller/README.md

 # bci_controller
-Tutorial for creating a controller for a brain controlled interface
+Tutorial for creating a controller for a brain computer interface